dalinicus/homeassistant-aerogarden/README.md

 ### HACS

-This integration is made available through the default HACS feed.
-Simply search for and install the integration from the HACS interface as normal.
+This integration is made available through the Home Assistant Community Store default feed.
+Simply search for "Aerogarden" and install it directly from HACS.

 ![HACS-Instal](/images/hacs-install.png)